The Québec maritime Blog

 | By Tanya Paquet

 Every time I’ve driven past the Battle of the Restigouche National Historic Site in Gaspésie, I’ve thought to myself that I should stop for a visit.
 And every time, I’ve kept driving... as I’m sure lots of other people do too.
 And yet this site witnessed a key event in Canadian history that few people know about.
-Finally, on my way home from a stay in the Chaleur Bay region, I decided to finally visit the historic site... or so I thought!
+Finally, on my way home from a stay in the La Baie-des-Chaleurs sector, I decided to finally visit this historic site... or so I thought!

 Read More